RECOVER: sequential model optimization platform for combination drug repurposing identifies novel synergistic compounds in vitro: Results

-From the above results, we can recommend that any prospective experiments should require that one of the two drugs in the combination have been seen in some context before, see task (b.).
-In addition, should we want to utilise publicly available resources, we will have to intelligently incorporate existing publicly available resources, see task (e.).
-To this end we investigated using \textit{transfer learning}, wherein one trains a model on a large dataset (known as \textit{pretraining}), and thereafter refines the model on a smaller dataset (known as \textit{fine-tuning}) --- typically with some aspect of the task or the data changed between the two instances.
+From the above results, we can recommend that any prospective experiments should require that one of the two drugs in the combination have been seen in some context before, see task (iii.). \Review{Due to the severe batch experiments between studies in the public domain, as shown in Figure~\ref{fig:data_summary}E, models fail to generalize to data coming from a different study, as shown in Figure~\ref{fig:out_of_dist_diagram_appendix}A (Study Transfer task).
+As such, should we want to utilise publicly available resources, we will have to incorporate such data intelligently.} To this end we investigated using \textit{transfer learning}, wherein one trains a model on a large dataset (known as \textit{pretraining}), and thereafter refines the model on a smaller dataset (known as \textit{fine-tuning}) --- typically with some aspect of the task or the data changed between the two instances.
 We show that this is possible and beneficial (compared to not leveraging existing data) in an SMO setting between the O'Neil 2016 and NCI-ALMANAC studies in Appendix \ref{app:effect_pretraining}.
 Remarkably even with minimal correlation between studies, we are able to observe the benefits of transfer learning in this scenario.
-We rely upon these findings to make design choices regarding our prospective experimental work.
+These findings inform design choices regarding our prospective experiments.